Our Debt Story: Learn How We Paid Off $106,00 and How You Can, too!

 Learn how to do your own repairs.
 Watch YouTube for tutorials on almost anything.
 Sewing, vehicles, clothing, appliances……

 Learn the power of bartering for services.
 We make maple syrup and often barter for services that we do not want to do.
-We have neighbor that has bartered their produce from the farm for other items.
-Win-win situation for all families involved.
+We have a neighbor that has bartered their produce from the farm for other items.
+A win-win situation for all families involved.

 Sell anything that you do not need.

 Stop buying such extravagant gifts or buying gifts at all.
 Not everybody in your immediate family needs a gift, nor does your child’s teacher, or the mailman.
 It is more important to pay for the necessities and keeping a roof over your head, than making sure everybody in your life gets a gift.